Powell Family Cooking

 Step One: Prepare the Salmon Mixture

-In a large bowl, combine the canned salmon with its liquid, breadcrumbs, red pepper, onion, green onion, Old Bay seasoning, Cajun seasoning, Dijon mustard, mayonnaise, lemon juice, parsley, beaten egg, smoked paprika, salt, and pepper.
-Mix thoroughly until well combined.
-The small, soft bones in the salmon can be left in as they provide calcium and will blend into the mixture.
+In a large bowl, combine the canned salmon and a small amount of liquid with breadcrumbs, red pepper, shallot, green onion, Old Bay seasoning, Cajun seasoning, Dijon mustard, mayonnaise, lemon juice, parsley, beaten egg, paprika, and pepper.

 Step Two: Shape the Patties